goddessLeona/final_exam_work/README.md

 To support all editing features for a single album, I ended up creating seven different endpoints.
 This part of the project taught me a lot about structuring APIs and handling state changes between frontend and backend.

 ### Admin - Respond to Contributor form
-Admins can review uploaded verification documents from contributors and either approve or reject them.
+Admin consent-dashboard show a list of all pending forms, rejected forms, and aproved forms showing te username, how many of the documents are pending, rejected and approved.
+If a form is pending the admin can clikc the link and get to the documents.
+The document that is pending the admin now can approve or reject.
 If a document is rejected, the admin can provide feedback explaining why.

 ### Member - See all published photos
 Members can browse published photo albums uploaded by contributors.
 The application supports viewing album covers, opening albums, and displaying published content in a structured way.
+I wanted to add the search for tags and search for specefic contributor for members as well but as my time was not enough to get that part finish.
+A member can now only see all users content as a list represented by a cover photo.
+Cklicking the cover photo you get to the album and klicking on a image you see the images big and can move to next or back.

 ### End words
 I am not fully satisfied with the final result because I originally hoped to complete the entire MVP before the exam.
 I underestimated both the complexity of the project and the amount of time required to build something properly.
 I also had limited time available each day, often only working in short sessions.